sap-tutorials/btp-dev-guidance/tutorials/prepare-btp-cf/prepare-btp-cf.md

 | SAP HANA Schemas & HDI Containers |   hdi-shared   |   1 |
 | SAP Continuous Integration and Delivery | free (Application) |   1 |

-Follow the steps below to add the entitlements.
+If you don't have the entitlements added already, follow the steps below to add them.

 1. Log in to SAP BTP cockpit.